krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_07_User_Input.md

 ##### Step 7

-Finally, the `var_prompt` directive can also be set up to take a default value that can be overridden.
+Finally, the `vars_prompt` directive can also be set up to take a default value that can be overridden.
 Update the playbook as follows:

 ``` yaml